White House shifts into crisis mode on Ebola response

 The new infection contributed to a slide in the stock market.

-Obama, who seldom changes his schedule, no matter what crisis is before him, canceled speeches and fundraisers in Connecticut, New Jersey, Rhode Island and New York.
+Obama, who seldom changes his schedule, no matter what crisis is before him, cancelled speeches and fundraisers in Connecticut, New Jersey, Rhode Island and New York.

 He met with his cabinet for about two hours, and then told Americans that the risk of a widespread outbreak was very low.